Map customer journeys from text

 Tags add color-coded dimensions like channel or touchpoint:

-tag Channel ch
+tag Channel as ch

 [Research]

-Compare specs | 4, ch: Web
+Compare specs score: 4, ch: Web

-Ask friends | 4, ch: In-Person
+Ask friends score: 4, ch: In-Person

 Flat Mode